 To do a dip, lean your torso slightly forward.
 Engage your core before you move.
 Think about pushing your chest out in front of the shoulders.
 Lower your body by bending your arms while leaning forward, keeping your neck neutral.
 Lower until your shoulders are below your elbows.
 Lock out your elbows at the top of the movement.

-It may help to think of a dip as a sort of upright bench press or suspended push-up, except instead of thinking of the dip as a vertical movement, focus on squeezing your elbows in toward the back.
+It may help to think of a dip exercise as a sort of upright bench press or suspended push-up.
+Instead of thinking of the dip as a vertical movement, focus on squeezing your elbows in toward the back.
 This will help engage the pecs.

 Finally, make sure your dips aren’t swinging all over the place, legs and torso flailing.
 Don’t let your chest rock backward and forward.
 That ain’t it, my dude.